 Use the included SatTerm software to set up the SHOUT ts operating parameters, geofences, contacts, and canned messages.
+For instructions on how to configure the device using the SatTerm Software, refer to the "SatTerm for SHOUT ts Manual" [3].
 Most of the operating parameters can be set using the SHOUT ts on-screen menus.
 However, more sophisticated features such as encryption and geofence must be carried out via SatTerm and a computer connected to the SHOUT ts.
 For contacts and canned messages, the SHOUT ts sends only short codes instead of the message body to a NOC server.
 Short codes are then mapped to the real addresses and/or canned messages with a lookup table saved on the NOC server during setup.
 Therefore, when SatTerm is used to enter contacts and canned messages, SatTerm synchronizes short codes between the SHOUT ts and the NOC server.
 Email addresses, on the other hand, can be entered on the fly.

-2.12 Mapping NOC Server
+2.12 MAPPING NOC SERVER